orchidsoftware/platform/docs/en/packages/socket.md

 public function getUserFromSession($conn)
 {
-    // Create a new session handler for this client
+    //Create a new session handler for this client
     $session = (new SessionManager(App::getInstance()))->driver();

-    // Get the cookies
+    //Get the cookies
     $cookies = $conn->WebSocket->request->getCookies();

-    // Get the laravel's one
+    //Get the laravel's one
     $laravelCookie = urldecode($cookies[Config::get('session.cookie')]);

-    // get the user session id from it
+    //get the user session id from it
     $idSession = Crypt::decrypt($laravelCookie);

-    // Set the session id to the session handler
+    //Set the session id to the session handler
     $session->setId($idSession);

-    // Bind the session handler to the client connection
+    //Bind the session handler to the client connection
     $conn->session = $session;
     $conn->session->start();